1917 San Salvador earthquake: Geology

 Subduction of the Cocos Plate beneath the Caribbean Plate is associated with a volcanic arc that extends from Costa Rica to Guatemala.
+Because subduction occurs obliquely, arc-parallel right-lateral and east-west extensional faulting occurs within the overriding plate, coinciding with the volcanic zone as it is a zone of crustal weakness (shear zone).
+These earthquakes are generally related to tectonic faulting processes rather than the movement of magma.
+Some northeast-trending left-lateral faulting also occur when segments of the volcanic arc encounter a right-stepping offset as the deformation is transferred via these steps.
 Across the Central America Volcanic Arc, there are three major geological structures; the Nicaraguan depression, El Salvador Fault Zone and Jalpatagua Fault.

 The El Salvador Fault Zone represents an area of geological strain with a dimension of 150 km by 20 km.
 Earthquakes in the volcanic arc are concentrated within this region.

-The fault zone predominantly comprise east to southeast-striking strike-slip faults.
-Some southeast to southeast-striking normal faults also occur.
-These faults are seismically active and was the source of the 13 February 2001 and 1917 earthquakes.
-Their displacement rates were estimated to be as high as 11 mm annually and 7.2 earthquakes are possible on these faults.
-One of these faults, the Guaycume Fault, is a possible source of the earthquake.
+It predominantly comprises east to southeast-striking strike-slip faults, though some southeast-striking normal faults also occur.
+These faults are active and individual segments were sources of the 13 February 2001 and 1917 earthquakes.
+Their displacement rates are estimated to be as high as 11 mm per year and are capable of producing earthquakes.
+One of these faults, the Guaycume Fault, may have ruptured in the 1917 earthquake.
 The fault slips at a rate of 9 ± 3 mm per year, and is one of the most dangerous in El Salvador due to its proximity to San Salvador.
 Damage from the earthquake was mainly concentrated to the south of the fault while no major destruction was reported to its north.
-Near the fault, districts of Nejapa, Opico and Quezaltepeque experienced the greatest impact.
-Modelling of peak ground acceleration from an earthquake on the Guaycume Fault also indicated higher values to the south while lower values were predicted in the north.
+Near the fault, the districts of Nejapa, Opico and Quezaltepeque experienced the greatest impact.
+Modelling of peak ground acceleration from a simulated earthquake on the Guaycume Fault also indicated higher values to the south while lower values were predicted in the north.